sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 To make things easy, SunPy can download several example files which are used throughout the docs.
 These files have names like `~sunpy.data.sample.EVE_LIGHTCURVE` and `~sunpy.data.sample.GOES_LIGHTCURVE`.
-To create the sample `sunpy.timeseries.sources.goes.GOESLightCurve` type the following into your interactive Python shell: ::
+To create the sample `sunpy.timeseries.sources.goes.XRSTimeSeries` type the following into your interactive Python shell: ::

     >>> import sunpy.timeseries as ts